barrryblock/barrryblock.github.io/_posts/2025-02-21-cyber-security-trends-shaping-our-digital-public-infrastructure.md

 *Published: February 21, 2025*
 *Author: John Prasad*

-> “In the age of digital everything, protecting identities isn’t just a best practice—it’s a matter of survival.”
+> “In the age of digital everything, protecting identities isn’t just a best practice, it’s a matter of survival.”

 ---

 ## Introduction

 Welcome to my very first blog post on cybersecurity!
 Although it may seem like a dull topic, you’ll find this post packed with critical insights and plenty of eye-opening red flags.
-Strap in, because it’s time to talk about how our digital infrastructures—those vital services we rely on every day—are under siege by sneaky ransomware gangs, shadowy state-sponsored attackers, and some downright audacious amateurs who’ve watched way too many hacker movies.
+Strap in, because it’s time to talk about how our digital infrastructures, those vital services we rely on every day, are under siege by sneaky ransomware gangs, shadowy state-sponsored attackers, and some downright audacious amateurs who’ve watched way too many hacker movies.

 But don’t just take my word for it.
-I recently prepared a report for the Alan Turing Institute on **Cyber Trends in Digital Public Infrastructure** (yes, that Alan Turing—father of modern computing, codebreaker extraordinaire, and all-around genius).
+I recently prepared a report for the Alan Turing Institute on **Cyber Trends in Digital Public Infrastructure** (yes, that Alan Turing, father of modern computing, codebreaker extraordinaire, and all-around genius).
 Let’s unpack some of the key points from this research and, most importantly, discover what on earth we can do to protect ourselves.

 ---